|

 finally convinced of their value one day when I watched Daryl's class through my secret

-That is when I realized our students actually wanted to use them and liked using them.
+That is how I realized our students actually wanted to use them and liked using them.
 Silly me.

 Another studio tradition - Altoids - is Daryl's innovation plain and simple.
 He gets complete credit.
 I don't know his exact thinking on the subject, but from my